 The ethos of the orchestra is to have fun while always striving to improve our overall sound.
 We restrict ourselves to just two concerts per year in order to balance the pursuit of excellence in music making, with maintaining a relaxed learning atmosphere without the constant fear of an impending performance!
 Some members relish playing in our concerts whereas others prefer to attend the rehearsals only, where they gain confidence and expertise in orchestral playing.

-We are always on the lookout for new string players, from violins right down to double basses; there are no auditions since we cater for everything from grade 3 players up to post-grade 8.
+We're always on the lookout for new string players, from violins right down to double basses; there are no auditions since we cater for everything from grade 3 players up to post-grade 8.

 The sessions are inexpensive and funding is available for those in need.
 The groups are very friendly and welcoming which makes the coffee breaks a noisy affair!

-For more information, please contact the conductor Daphne Harlock on 01395 278497 or 07752 673212; this is better than email where replies to you have been lost in spam filters.
+For more information, please contact the conductor Daphne Harlock on 01395 278497 or 07752 673212; this is better than email where replies to you have been sadly lost in spam filters.